Night Driver (album): Recording

 Simpson, Willis, and Bourne traveled to Los Angeles before and after their Pigs Can Fly arena tour and met with producer John Fields to begin writing and recording new material.
 They expressed in various interviews that there was no desire to continue the sound of their previous work, instead opting to have no expectations in the studio and find a new sound.
 Sessions took place at StrawBox in Los Angeles and The Terrarium in Minneapolis, Minnesota.
-Alex Metric co-produced "On What You're On" and "Thinking of You"., both of which were also mixed by Wez Clarke.
-Fields mixed the recordings with Paul David Hager, before the album mastered by Emily Lazar at The Lodge in New York City.
+Alex Metric co-produced "On What You're On" and "Thinking of You", both of which were also mixed by Wez Clarke.
+Fields mixed the recordings with Paul David Hager, before the album was mastered by Emily Lazar at The Lodge in New York City.
 Much of the album was continually recorded without having demos and as a result, many first takes of vocals and instrumentation made the album.

-The Japanese bonus-track "Beautiful Mess" was originally written in 2012 by James Bourne as a demo called "Gone" for his then new band Call Me When I'm 18, prior to the Busted release, Bourne intended to release the song during his solo career.
-"One of a Kind" is yet another track from those sessions intended for the aforementioned project.
+The Japanese bonus-track "Beautiful Mess" was originally written in 2012 by James Bourne as a demo called "Gone" for his then new band Call Me When I'm 18.
+Prior to the Busted release, Bourne intended to release the song during his solo career.
+"One of a Kind" is another track from those sessions intended for the aforementioned solo project.